 If you are new to menu planning, there are a few steps to help you out so you can kick it off with a successful first week!
 Let’s get started!

-I can’t tell you how many times I used to plan a great grandiose meal on a night that I wouldn’t get home until 5:30 or a night I needed to get back out the door in under an hour.
+I can’t tell you how many times I used to plan a great grandiose meal on a night that I wouldn’t get home until 5:30 at night.
+I needed to get back out the door in under an hour.
 Put your expectations in perspective!

-- Once you know what your week looks like, start plugging in your menus into each day!
+Step Two: Once you know what your week looks like, start plugging in your menus into each day!
 If Tuesday is crazy, make a quick 15 minute meal or a favorite crockpot meal.

 Step Four: Come home from grocery store and spend 20-30 minutes prepping as much as you can by cutting up vegetables or even slicing up meats that will be used in a stirfry.

 - Print on 8.5×11” paper at 100% size (to preserve quality, don’t resize if you can help it).

 Note: If you are sharing this printable, please link back to this post.
 Do not place the printable on your own site.These are for personal use only.

 Kickstart your entire kitchen with inventories, grocery lists, weekly and monthly menu planners with the kitchen organization freebie.